The cannibal romance is getting bloody-good reviews but is Bones and All streaming yet? We've got good news

 Is 'Bones and All' streaming?

 After having its world premiere at the Venice International Film Festival on Friday, September 2, Bones and All will have a limited theatrical release in the US starting on Friday, November 18, before its wide release five days later on Wednesday, November 23.

-What is 'Bones and All' about?
+'Bones and All' plot: what is it about?

 Per the official film synopsis, Bones and All is "a story of first love between Maren (Taylor Russell), a young woman learning how to survive on the margins of society, and Lee (Timothée Chalamet), an intense and disenfranchised drifter, as they meet and join together for a thousand-mile odyssey which takes them through the back roads, hidden passages and trap doors of Ronald Reagan's America.
 But despite their best efforts, all roads lead back to their terrifying pasts and to a final stand that will determine whether their love can survive their otherness."
 Intrigued?

-Despite the grisly experiences Maren and Lee have along the way, "I wasn’t interested at all in the shock value, which I hate," Guadagnino told Deadline (opens in new tab).
+Despite the grisly experiences Maren and Lee have along the way, "I wasn’t interested at all in the shock value, which I hate," Guadagnino told Deadline.
 "I was interested in these people.
 I understood their moral struggle very deeply.
 I understood what was happening to them.
 I am not there to judge anybody.
 You can make a movie about cannibals if you’re there in the struggle with them, and you’re not codifying cannibalism as a topic or a tool for horror."

 Watch the 'Bones and All' trailer:

 Who is in the 'Bones and All' cast?